 In short, if you have upper leg pain, and or groin pain, a proper assessment of the hip is essential.
 The alternative may be a total hip replacement ...

-A relatively uncommon but very important condition to consider is a blocked artery in the groin; it happens in smokers usually with a poor diet.
+A relatively uncommon but very painful condition called intermittent claudication is important to consider; it's a blocked artery in the groin; it happens in smokers usually with a poor diet.

 I write about it simply because today I had a patient with groin pain whose leg pain symptoms are brought on with exercise, and immediately relieved by rest.
 Muscles in motion need more oxygen; at rest they don't complain.

 He is forty seven years old and has been doing the medical rounds for six months, unable to sport and even walking more than a couple hundred metres.